House Democrats introduce impeachment resolution, charging Trump with 'incitement of insurrection' - KION546

 Still, there’s been little to slow momentum toward impeachment since Wednesday.
 Two Senate Republicans, Lisa Murkowski of Alaska and Pat Toomey of Pennsylvania, have called on Trump to resign in the wake of the insurrection at the Capitol.

-One of the biggest issues surrounding House Democrats’ impeachment push is what it means for the opening days of the Biden administration, because Senate Majority Leader Mitch McConnell has indicated he won’t call the Senate back from recess for a trial before it’s slated to reconvene on January 19, which would make the start of the trial January 20 — Biden’s inauguration.
+Biden has said he is leaving the response to Congress, but House Democrats’ impeachment push threatens to complicate his agenda when he takes office on January 20, and his advisers have been consulting with the House.

-A Senate impeachment trial would grind the chamber to a halt, unable to confirm nominees or enact legislation in the opening days of Biden’s presidency.
+A Senate impeachment trial beginning on January 20 — Biden’s inauguration — would grind the chamber to a halt, unable to confirm nominees or enact legislation until the trial was finished.

 This story has been updated with additional developments Monday.